uploadcare/uploadcare-widget/README.markdown

 * `bundle exec rake js:release:build` to build assets to the **pkg/version** folder (with the current version suffix).
   The version is specified in `lib/uploadcare-widget/version.rb`.

+## Development

+Clone the repository, and go to `test/dummy/`.
+There is a simple Rails site.
+Run it:

+    bundle install
+    bundle update
+    bundle exec rails server

+Open http://0.0.0.0:3000/ .
+Follow any link.
+There's going to be a widget or three.
+Edit code and reload page :-)